jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 the famous Co-Chairman; that is, Stevens. </p>
 <p>Now, the Amendment here again is debated in two forms, very much like the Civil
 Rights Act.
-In its first form it purported to confer on Congress the affirmative power to make all laws that <a name="page3"></a>were necessary to secure privileges and immunities and equal protection.
+In its first form it purported to confer on Congress the affirmative power to make all laws that were necessary to secure privileges and immunities and equal protection.
 That version, though, was considered too broad, just as was the broad language in the original Civil Rights Act. </p>
 <p>And finally, in May of that year, the Amendment was reported in the form that is now found, and, as Your Honors probably are thoroughly familiar